stampchain-io/stampchain-mcp/README.md

 1. **Build Errors**: Ensure you have Node.js 18+ and run `npm install` first
 2. **Connection Issues**: Check that the Stampchain API is accessible
-3. **Claude Desktop Integration**: Verify the path in your configuration file is correct
+3. **MCP Client Integration**: Verify the path in your configuration file is correct

 ### Debugging